tuttle-dev/tuttle/CONTRIBUTING.md

     Now you can make your changes locally.

-    Install the pre-commit hooks before making your first commit to ensure that you match the code style:
+    **Install the pre-commit hooks before making your first commit to ensure that you match the code style**:

     ``` shell
     $ pre-commit install